wp-plugins/kindred-posts/readme.txt

 * Restructuring of plugin and upgrades to the administration section.
 = 1.2 =
 * Added "Test Mode" so you can now see how website visitors view the widget.
 Also fixed a few bugs.
+= 1.2.1 =
+* Fixed bug with "Test Mode" not displaying posts properly.
+Created function to display the Kindred Posts widget that can be called by other plugins and themes.

 == Upgrade Notice ==